Positive Behaviour Policy

 Working together to create a positive environment:

-In drawing up this positive behaviour policy the staff have agreed that the following are conducive to an effective and consistent approach in supporting and managing children’s behaviour:
+In drawing up this Positive Behaviour policy the staff have agreed that the following are conducive to an effective and consistent approach in supporting and managing children’s behaviour:

 Staff have undertaken a positive behaviour management course on Noodle Now, and have had training as part of staff meetings in which various strategies and approaches are discussed and shared as best practice

 Working in partnership with the parents is key to consistency of a shared approach.
 We work together to support the children so that they understand and accept the expectation of boundaries both at home and at nursery; to this end, we share the ‘Golden Rules’ with the parents with the view that they may be able to incorporate some of them at their own home.
+Some parents have also recreated our 'behaviour rocket' at home.

 When addressing a group of children as a whole, staff will say “1,2,3!” and the children will respond, “Look at me!”
 This means that the children will stop what they are doing and look and listen to the adult (this is used throughout the whole of the nursery, except for the Baby room).

 Yolande Farrell (Manager) is the named person for the behaviour management.
 Yolande is responsible for devising and implementing strategies as well as advising and supporting staff.
 Yolande will attend relevant training where appropriate and will cascade information down to the rest of the team and will be responsible for ensuring that the staff are kept abreast of current issues.
-Yolande is also responsible for liaising with staff and parents where there are recurring incidents of inappropriate behaviour; alongside this, where deemed necessary, Yolande will liaise with other professionals or signpost families to services which may also offer support.
+Yolande also liaises with staff and parents where there are recurring incidents of inappropriate behaviour; alongside this, where deemed necessary, Yolande will liaise with other professionals or signpost families to services which may also offer support.

 Encouraging positive behaviour: